Chase-Simmons/sever-side-calculator/README.md

 How does someone use this application?
 Tell a user story here.

-Input a value
+1. Input a value,
-Select what type of equation you would like to do Input a second value
+2. Select what type of equation you would like to do,
+3. Input a second value
-Click on equals to get a result
+4. Click on equals to get a result
-[C] will clear the field
+5. [C] will clear the field
-Clicking on a equation in the history list will repopulate it in the calculator [Clear History] button will clear all history
+6. Clicking on a equation in the history list will repopulate it in the calculator
+7. [Clear History] button will clear all history

 License
 MIT